PassiveLemon/nix-xl/README.md

 Plugins:
 - The core part of these are included in plugins but currently you have to manually add the languages
-- [ ] Evergreen
+- [x] Evergreen
-  - [ ] Need to build the shared objects so we need some derivations
+  - [x] Need to build the shared objects so we need some derivations
-  - [ ] Put Evergreen highlights into their own `/plugins/evergreen_languages` directory and create a lua file to require them (Similar to languages)
+  - [x] Put Evergreen highlights into their own `/plugins/evergreen_languages` directory and create a lua file to require them (Similar to languages)
-  - [ ] Custom languages
+  - [x] Custom languages
-  - [ ] Inherit syntax languages
+  - [ ] Inherit syntax languages where applicable

 - [x] LSP
   - [x] Library deps `golang haxe jdk nodejs`